ValarmathiNagarajan/Data_Analyst_Portfolio/README.md

 ### 2. Guessing Number Game

 ## Project 1: Choices of Cities To Live and Work
+#### This project is to analyse and find out which city is more affordable based on different criteria such as rent, size, parking space, etc.

 ## Project 2: Churn analysis to find the patterns in the customers who are leaving the bank and to retain the existing customers.
+#### This project is to analyse which category of customers leaving the bank more and why.